Namespacing with Database and Schema

 :

-by first refining the necessary data in the my-db
+Refine the necessary data in the my-db

-database, then using the refinement to push an enriched set of records to the public
+Use the refinement to push an enriched set of records to the public

-Schema of the analytics-db
+schema of the analytics-db

 .